Jallah/FOWA/README.md

 **Remark**

-If you discovered an IP in the source code save your effort, I released it after committing. :)
+If you discovered an IP in the source code save your effort, I released it after committing and I close the port. :)

 ----------